 Pray the Scriptures Using Audio Lectio

-Pray the scripture using audio lectio from Mark 1:32-39.
-“Everyone’s looking for you!”
-Read the scripture passage from the Common English Bible.
-Read the entire lectionary passage from Mark 1:29-39 (New Revised Standard Version).
+Pray the scripture using audio lectio from John 3:14-18.
+“God so loved the world…” Read the scripture passage from the Common English Bible.
+Read the entire lectionary passage from John 3:14-21 (New Revised Standard Version).
 Listen to the meditation by clicking the play button.

-Pray the scripture using audio lectio from Mark 1:40-45.
-“If you want, you can make me clean.”
+Pray the scripture using audio lectio from John 12:23-26.
+“Whoever serves me must follow me.”
 Read the scripture passage from the Common English Bible.
-Read the entire lectionary passage from Mark 1:40-45 (New Revised Standard Version).
+Read the entire lectionary passage from John 12:20-33 (New Revised Standard Version).
 Listen to the meditation by clicking the play button.

 Audio Lectio Complete Series